The Death of MS Project (And What It Says About US)

 The Decline of MS Project

-This is not a simple obituary for a piece of software.
-It is a signal about the state of management.
+This is a signal about the state of management.

 For years, Microsoft Project represented a certain idea of organizational life: work should be planned, sequenced, resourced, costed, forecasted, and managed against reality.
 That idea was never perfect.
 Project plans could become rigid.
 Gantt charts could create false certainty.
 Overbuilt PMOs could bury teams in ceremony.
 Plenty of leaders learned to perform project management rather than practice it.